EXPLAINER: Twitter, Musk and the Delaware Chancery Court

 WHEN DOES THE TRIAL START?

 Twitter lawyers are asking the court to expedite the case.
 They have proposed a four-day trial starting Sept.
-19.
+19. Musk’s lawyers are opposing Twitter’s request, claiming that it would take months to obtain information from Twitter and to depose numerous witnesses on the subject of fake accounts.

 WHAT IS THE COURT OF CHANCERY?